Shaance/image-converter/backlog.md

 - We only put the original name back when building the archive

 ## Alarms
-- Create alarms based on latency, faults metrics
+- Create alarms based on latency, faults, DLQ not empty metrics

 ## Some conversions are too expensive
-- Jpg to png + jpg to gif extremely slow, doesn't finish in 50s, remove that option, block at presign
+- Jpg to png + jpg to gif extremely slow, doesn't finish in 50s
+- either remove that option by blocking at presign or maybe try another lib